On April 2015, PCI DSS v3.1 was released as the latest iteration for industry-wide requirements and guidelines for securing cardholder data.

 Cardholder data security

-PCI DSS Requirement 3, “Protect stored cardholder data.” states that cardholder data should be protected at all levels by techniques such as encryption, truncation, masking, and hashing and it places strong emphasis on key management.
-Requirement 3.6 enforces the documentation of all key-management processes and procedures for cryptographic keys used for encryption of cardholder data, key storage, key distribution etc.
+PCI DSS Requirement 3, “Protect stored cardholder data.” states that cardholder data should be protected at all levels by techniques such as encryption, truncation, masking, and hashing, and it places a strong emphasis on key management.
+Requirement 3.6 enforces the documentation of all key-management processes and procedures for cryptographic keys used for the encryption of cardholder data, key storage, key distribution, etc.

 Implementing proper key-management

-The best way to comply is to identify all systems including servers, laptops, databases, etc. that include cardholder data and to encrypt any information available.
+The best way to comply is to identify all systems, including servers, laptops, databases, etc., that include cardholder data and encrypt any available information.
 Any system that is related to cardholder data eventually becomes a part of PCI DSS scope and compliance validation.
-Key management plays a vital role in implementing encryption for compliance purposes.
+Key management is a crucial aspect of implementing encryption for compliance reasons.
 Strict restrictions on the access to keys used for decrypting the cipher text should be in place to ensure the effectiveness of encryption.
-By limiting the key backup location, not only can we restore the key easily in time of need, we can also put a limit to the number of individuals who can acquire and restore the keys.
+By limiting the key backup location, not only can we restore the key easily if necessary, but we can also limit the number of individuals who can acquire and restore the keys.

 Keys should be securely pushed to any key distribution target as and when required.
-PCI DSS requires entities to use ‘Strong Cryptography’ which means the usage of weak algorithms such as MD5 is discouraged.
-Hashing is the suitable method of protecting and storing payment card numbers.
+PCI DSS requires entities to use ‘Strong Cryptography’, which means using weak algorithms such as MD5 is discouraged.
+Hashing is a suitable method of protecting and storing payment card numbers.
 The PCI DSS references the NIST key management procedures.
-It also emphasizes on documentation of policies, standards and procedures for securely sharing cryptographic keys used by the organization.
+It also emphasizes on documentation of policies, standards, and procedures for securely sharing cryptographic keys.

-The Cryptomathic Crypto Service Gateway (CSG) provides a high performance crypto platform to build new PCI-compliant processing systems or to adapt legacy systems for PCI compliance.
-CSG is flexible through supporting a variety of high-level data protection services that are easy to use and enable application developers to efficiently work with sensitive customer data while retaining it in a processable format.
+The Cryptomathic Crypto Service Gateway (CSG) provides a high-performance cryptography platform to develop new PCI-compliant processing systems or to adapt legacy systems for PCI compliance.
+CSG is adaptable by supporting a variety of high-level data protection services that are easy to use and enable application developers to efficiently work with sensitive customer data while retaining it in a processable format.

 CSG provides multiple techniques to achieve PCI compliance

-- An integrated centralized key management system ensures that no one has access to encryption keys in the clear, and that only authorized personnel will have access to metadata such as key names and key states.
-All audits for key management can be done centrally through a user-friendly GUI and tamper-evident audit logs to simplify proof of compliance.
+- An integrated centralized key management system ensures that no one has access to encryption keys in the clear and that only authorized employees will have access to metadata such as key names and key states.
+All key management audits can be done centrally through a user-friendly GUI and tamper-evident audit logs to simplify proof of compliance.

-- Acting as a central point of policy control, protection and auditing for use of commands that access cardholder data in order to demonstrate proper security controls on access to data.
+- Acting as a central point of policy control, protection, and auditing for commands that access cardholder data - to demonstrate adequate data access security controls.

 - Providing data encryption/tokenization platform to help achieve encryption or tokenization across a system and thus de-scope large parts of the system from PCI security rules.
-Tokenization refers to protection of sensitive data such as PAN by replacing original data with a token of same length.
-CSG offers tokenization as a basic function available to any application.
-The tokenization process is customizable and can allow parts of the data to pass through un-changed (e.g. the last four digits of the PAN).
+Tokenization refers to the protection of sensitive data such as a PAN by replacing original data with a token of the same length.
+CSG provides tokenization as a standard feature accessible to all applications.
+The tokenization process is customizable and can permit certain data segments to pass through unchanged (e.g. the last four digits of the PAN).
 A configurable mixture of format-preserving encryption and database storage is used to produce the token values.

 - Acting as the cardholder data environment and being the sole location (or one of a limited number of locations) where cardholder data is processed in clear.